mayedamakoto/ios-17-5-jailbreak/README.md

 Currently:
 - Palerain is the only semi-tethered jailbreak using the checkm8 exploit.
+- Redensa is Latest iTerminal Based method for iOS 17.5 / 17.5.1.
 - Sileem and Zeon are popular repo extraction methods for iOS 17.5 / 17.5.1.
 - Unc0ver black, Checkra1n mirror, and TiJong Xūnǐ are the virtual jailbreak methods for iOS 17.5.1.